AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 ### Data science vs data mining

 The terms data science and data mining are sometimes used interchangeably.
 However, the term data science is a more general term and includes data mining.
-However, the data mining is so important that it eclipses the other term.
+However, data mining is so important that it eclipses the other term.

 ## A day in the life of a data scientist